 Affordable Housing.
 The TIRZ projects it will fund Affordable Housing initiatives inside and outside the Zone.
 The Affordable Housing projects could include a supportive housing program designed to develop supportive housing and services that allow homeless persons to live as independently as possible.
 Emphasis could be placed on supportive services needed to assist homeless persons in the transition from homelessness to self-

 This document contains suggested development guidelines for public improvements and is intended to provide urban design and materials to be used as reference for developers/consultants operating or planning to redevelop within TIRZ 15.
 The intended GOAL of this publication is to convey the quality and resultant ambiance to private developers as well as professionals engaged in planning and design within or adjacent to the public ROW.
 Professionals with commissions in the area are encouraged to reinforce the existing character as well as design diversity of the area fabric and to echo in the design of new and/or renovated existing structures, when possible.

 MAPS & BOUNDARIES

-Meetings of the Board of Directors for the East Downtown Management District are held on the 3rd Monday at 12:00 PM in February, April, June, September, October, and December.
+Meetings of the Board of Directors for the East Downtown Management District are held on the 3rd Monday at 12:00 PM in February, April, June, September, October, and the 2nd Monday at 12:00 PM in December.